 The Konfrontasi, or Confrontation, started on 20 January 1963.
-Larger raids were initiated several months later once more men and materiel were in place and more local guerrillas had been recruited.
+Larger raids were initiated several months later once additional men and materiel were in place and more local guerrillas had been recruited.
 On 16 August, the British Army engaged what a spokesman labelled ‘a group of about fifty Indonesian-backed terrorists’.
-But Britain wanted to avoid escalation for several reasons, including worries about costs as the nation sought to divest its expensive Asian commitments in the post-war and increasingly post-imperial world.
+But Britain wanted to avoid escalation for several reasons, including worries about cost as the nation sought to divest its expensive Asian commitments in the post-war and increasingly post-imperial world.
 Thus the response was initially defensive, with efforts to intercept and destroy intruders only after they had entered British-protected territory.

 Despite this self-imposed constraint, Britain had an important advantage: its army was extremely proficient at jungle warfare having emerged victorious from the Burma campaigns of the Second World War and the Malay Emergency.
 General Walter Walker, an ex-Chindit and the founder of the British and Commonwealth jungle warfare school, also headed Britain’s forces in the region.
-But Walker still faced a daunting challenge; he had to defend a porous 900-mile border covered with some of the world's most impenetrable jungle against an experienced and much larger enemy.
+But Walker still faced a daunting challenge: he had to defend a porous 900-mile border covered with some of the world's most impenetrable jungle against an experienced and much larger enemy.
 It was estimated that roughly 20,000 Indonesian troops were based along the border at the beginning of the Confrontation, while Walker started with just a single brigade of infantry composed of three battalions and 15 helicopters in support.

 British and Commonwealth forces grew as the Confrontation heightened, with numbers peaking at around 18,000 when Walker passed on his command in March 1965.
 However, Indonesian forces also expanded in scope and scale.
 Caught in the middle, the local population of British-protected Borneo were initially wary of both sides, but with a slight leaning towards Indonesia because of ethnic and cultural ties.
 Unfortunately for Indonesia, her armed forces frequently intimidated the indigenous people and, in some cases, acts of a more extreme nature were recorded.
 An early example, occurred in September 1963 at the village of Long Jawai.